PPC Analysis: Picking the Right Date Range

 Getting enough data

 That said, you do want to look far back enough to get enough data to make a good decision.
 If a keyword is only getting a few clicks a day then you need to wait at least a week or two to get enough data to make a decision.
-If you want to make a deicsion as fast as possible, see our guidelines in the Beginner’s Guide.

 If a keyword is getting 10-100 clicks a day then you’ll only need to wait a few days to make a decision bid changes.